Designing for Health Sciences Education: Understanding Today’s Challenges

 We know now that the brain is not fully formed until the mid- to late-twenties.7 Today’s youngest nursing students may have entered university and/or nursing school directly after high school, while even the youngest medical students already have an undergraduate degree when they begin medical school (although this model may be changing).
 While both groups of students are in the health sciences, their ages, and therefore stage of brain development, may be quite different.

-The trend toward interprofessional education in the academic health centre supports training students in the technical aspects of their professions, as well as how to form the best judgments and make the best decisions.
+The trend toward interprofessional education in the academic health center supports training students in the technical aspects of their professions, as well as how to form the best judgments and make the best decisions.
 This decision-making process is as much a biological process as a cognitive one.
 In the IPE model, some students may be 10 years ahead of others in the physical formation of their brains.
 In order to challenge them equally, we must be ready for different perceptions and input.

 However, many 20th-century facilities and traditional teaching approaches were not developed with this understanding of the physiology of the brain.
 For example, one of the hallmarks in any medical or nursing educational institution is the famous “lecture hall.”
 These were typically designed to accommodate one cohort, and at many institutions there are four nearly identical lecture halls, one for each year of medical school.
 These large rooms are typically tiered, with theatre-style seating and a small pull-up tablet to accommodate a (paper) notebook for students to write notes, frantically copying information from the screen while trying to comprehend the verbal lesson.
 These older lecture halls may not have originally accommodated wheelchairs, and while many have been retrofitted to do so, these spaces are often at the top or the bottom, precluding their owners from sitting with friends wherever they like.
 During the lecture, students were generally presented with initial concepts, expected to study them, and then show up to various clinical skills locations to master these concepts in hands-on but separate activities and spaces.